davnish/davnish/README.md

 I'm Nischal. 👾

-I train algorithms to see patterns. 👀
+I like to train algorithms to see patterns. 👀

 ### I had train models on